Once data conform to Darwin Core Standard, use_data() makes it

 easy to save data in the correct place for building a Darwin Core Archive

-correct data type based on the provided tibble
+correct data type based on the provided tibble/data.frame.

 Alternatively, users can call the underlying functions